ELSady/Regression-California-Housing-Price-Prediction/README.md

 * Linear regression, Support Vector regression and Tree based and Gradient boosting regressor model are used alongside gridsearch cv to find and optimize the best best model.

 ### Code and Resource Used
-* Packages : pandas, numpy, sklearn, matplotlib, seaborn, sci-kit learn
+* Packages : pandas, numpy, matplotlib, seaborn, sci-kit learn

 ### Exploratory Data Analysis
+* Numerical features distribution